');

 About Greece, NY

-Greece is a mid-sized city in New York with a population of 14,053 residents.
-The median household income is $67,223 per year, which is near the national average.
-The median age in Greece is 43.5 years.
+Greece is a mid-sized city located in New York with a population of 14,053 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,223 per year, which is 11% below the national median of $75,149.
+The median age of 43.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Greece, NY